Tina Sauerlaender: Radiance

 Radiance is a research platform and database for VR art.
 Its mission is to present artists working with VR from all over the world to create visibility and accessibility for VR art and for faster adoption of virtual reality technologies.
 The platform works closely with artists, institutions and independent curators to select the highest quality of virtual art for public institutional exhibitions.
+Since 2021, Radiance VR provides a VR App that presents a wide range and curated selection of VR experiences.

 SALOON

-Founded by Sauerlaender in 2012, the SALOON is a network for women working in the art scene as curators, artists, journalists, or in galleries, museums or universities.
+Founded by Sauerlaender in 2012, the SALOON is an international network for women working in the art scene as curators, artists, journalists, or in galleries, museums or universities.
 Sauerlaender and has been running the SALOON Berlin together with Alina Heinze, director of The Kennedys (museum), and the artist Ornella Fieres.
-Since 2017, the SALOON has had branches in Hamburg, Paris and Vienna.
 The name refers to the former male domains of the Salon (Paris) and the western saloons.
 According to Sauerlaender, the network gives members a chance for visibility, building trust in one another and having people to rely on.